ATuray77/flatiron-phase3-cli-project/README.md

 ## cli.py
 ## car.py
 [1] Builds out the cars table
+    -
+[2] Imports important dependencies for the table
+    - It imports sqlalchemy from which the foreign key and other table structures are included

 ## owner.py
 [1] Builds out the owners table
 ## seed.py